Hu Jia (activist)

-On December 27, 2007, Hu was detained as part of a crackdown on dissents during the Christmas holiday season.
+On December 27, 2007, Hu was detained as part of a crackdown on dissent during the Christmas holiday season.
 Reporters Without Borders said that "The political police have taken advantage of the international community's focus on Pakistan to arrest one of the foremost representatives of the peaceful struggle for free expression in China."
 The decision to take him into custody was made after peasant leaders in several Chinese provinces issued a manifesto demanding broader land rights for peasants whose property had been confiscated for development.
 On April 3, 2008, he was sentenced to 3.5 years in jail.
 Hu pleaded not guilty on charges of "inciting subversion of state power" at his trial in March 2008.
 His trial and detention garnered international attention, and Hu was described as a political prisoner, and was designated a prisoner of conscience by Amnesty International.
 He was released on June 26, 2011.

-Biography
+Early life and family

-Hu's parents were students at Tsinghua University in Beijing and Nankai University in Tianjin in 1957 when they were labeled as rightists during the Anti-Rightist Movement under Mao Zedong.
-They were assigned to work in remote provinces of Hebei, Gansu, and Hunan.
-His parents often had to live apart until 1978, when Deng Xiaoping came to power and political label held against them was dropped.
+Hu's parents were students at Tsinghua University in Beijing and Nankai University in Tianjin.
+In 1957, Hu's father repeated information in school that there was a famine in Anhui, his hometown, and that people were starving to death.
+The university's party committee said that Hu's father was spreading rumors, insulting socialism, and insulting China.
+For this, Hu's father was labeled a rightist.
+Hu's parents both were labeled as rightists during the Anti-Rightist Movement under Mao Zedong and were assigned to work in remote provinces of Hebei, Gansu, and Hunan.
+In the 1980s, Deng Xiaoping ended Maoism and Hu's parents were allowed return to Beijing and live together.

-In 1996 Hu graduated from the Beijing School of Economics (now Capital University of Economics and Trade, 首都经济贸易大学), where he majored in information engineering.
+In 1996 Hu graduated from the Beijing School of Economics (now Capital University of Economics and Trade).